Máire Whelan

-Máire Rita Whelan (born 24 November 1956) is an Irish judge who has served on the Court of Appeal since June 2017.
+Máire Rita Whelan (born 24 November 1956) is an Irish judge who has served as a Judge of the Court of Appeal since June 2017.
 She previously served as Attorney General of Ireland from 2011 to 2017.
-She was the first woman to hold the office of Attorney General.
+She was the first woman to hold the office.

 Personal life

 Whelan is from Kinvara, County Galway.
 She is married to barrister Bernard McCabe.
 They live in Dublin.

 Early career

 Whelan studied politics and sociology at University College Galway, before switching to law, and gained a master's degree from the University of London.
 She was called to the bar in 1985, and was appointed as senior counsel in 2005.
 She is a co-author of National Asset Management Agency (NAMA) Act 2009: A Reference Guide.
 She has served as financial secretary of the Labour Party, which was the junior member of the 2011 coalition government formed with Fine Gael.
 Her appointment as Attorney General of Ireland caused some surprise amongst lawyers because she had a relatively low profile, owing to practising in areas of law where many cases are heard in camera.